phsycologicalFudge/AvarionX-Android-Antivirus/ENGINE_LICENSE.md

 ## Open client requirement

-- Applications using the engine do not need to open their client code.
+- Applications using the engine must make their client-side source code publically accessible
+- The client code does not need to be licenced for reuse, but it must be viewable
+- Closed source clients are not permitted to use the engine

 ## Attribution and disclosure